Cat Breeds in Australia

 Siamese cats are very talkative, intelligent and sociable.
 They have a loud and deep voice and enjoy talking and chatting with their owners.
 They are often described as similar to dogs because of their fondness for playing games such as fetch and affection that is completely different than other cats.

-They adore being in the centre of attention because they love their family.
+They adore being in the center of attention because they love their family.

 Common Siamese Conditions and Diseases

-- Vestibular disease – This particular disease affects the inner ear and it could lead to a dizziness and balance especially in the cat.
+- Vestibular disease – This particular disease affects the inner ear and it could lead to dizziness and balance especially in the cat.
 It is a minor issue that could be resolved in a few weeks, but you have to find a way how to manage your cat efficiently.
-Cover your Siamese Cats with PetCare.

 - The most famous owners of Siamese cats were Syd Barret and John Lennon